AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 ![](https://github.com/AguaClara/CEE4540_Master/blob/master/Summary%20Sheets/Images/Marriot_bottle.jpg?raw=true)

 ### Float Valves
-An very clever device, a float valve consists of a float attached to a lever which controls a valve.
+A very clever device, a float valve consists of a float attached to a lever which controls a valve.
 When there is a low water level, the valve is open.
 As the water rises, it pushes the float upwards.
-As the float moves upwards, the lever forces the valve to close, until the float reaches a certain level and the valve closes completely.
-This can be used to create tanks or bottles with unchanging water levels, even as water exits the tank or bottle.
+As the float moves upwards, the lever forces the valve to close, until the float reaches its maximum level and the valve closes completely.
+Float valves can be used to create tanks or bottles with unchanging water levels, even as water exits the tank or bottle.
 Float valves are a critical part to AguaClara's flow control system.
 Most toilets found in homes have float valves to ensure that water doesn't spill out of the toilet tank and onto the floor.
-[Here is a video](https://youtu.be/LzFIPUJghsQ?t=103 "This guy definitely didn't have a script") showing a toilet being flushed, and how the float valve controls the water level in the tank.
-While the video is good, the person in the video says incorrect things, so please mute while watching.
+[Here is a video](https://www.youtube.com/watch?v=hAxAyoSMQhI "This is the best video ever") explaining how a conventional toilet works.
+Please note the role of the float valve, which is to make sure that the water stops entering the toilet's tank once the water level has reached a specific point.

 **Advantages:**
 - Very flexible in its uses.
-Can easily be a component of a more complex system
+Can easily be a component of a more complex system, like toilets
 - Can be very compact

 **Disadvantages:**